Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Computation

 \subsubsection{Computation of $f_K$ and $b_2,\ldots,b_{K}$}

-This simple piecewise quadratic form of the MCP-based penalty is crucial to our approach for computing the $f_K$ and the $b_k$.
+The simple piecewise quadratic form of the MCP-based penalty is crucial to our approach for computing the $f_K$ and the $b_k$.
 Some important consequences of this piecewise quadratic property are summarised in the following lemma.